 "use it to create the source qr1hi.conf configuration file." > "use it to create the source qr1hi.conf and dst_cluster.conf configuration file."

 I think before you say "Configure the source and destination clusters as described by the Using arv-copy tutorial", you should say something like if you have a Curoverse cloud beta account, you can follow the instructions.
 If you do not however, please see the "Configuring the source using anonymous access token" part of the documentation.
 Otherwise, they could get lost in the using arv-copy documentation without realizing they could just use the anonymous access token.
 Then remove the "On the other hand..."
 Then I might point again to the arv-copy documentation to setup the dst_cluster config.

 (I realize I might make this more confusing but I think the flow is a little weird right now because you tell them to configure the source and destination clusters using the tutorial, and if they go do that without reading the entire paragraph, they will get stuck)

-#9 Updated by Bryan Cosca over 4 years ago
+#9 Updated by Bryan Cosca almost 5 years ago

 "Configure source and destination while using anonymous access token for source" -> "Configuring source and destination setup files using anonymous access token"

 "Configuring using your access tokens" -> "Configuring source and destination setup files using personal access token"